 This thanksgiving punch recipe has all the flavors of fall.
-With a few simple easy ingredients, you can make a holiday thanksgiving cocktail or mocktail that will be a crowd pleaser for kids and adults.
+With a few simple easy ingredients, you can make a delicious fall punch cocktail or mocktail that will be a crowd pleaser for kids and adults.
 Both alcoholic and non-alcoholic instructions included.

 Check Out: FREE Thanksgiving Recipe Roundup | Mostly Paleo + Whole30